ibm-cloud-docs/openshift/ts-app-04-timeout-build.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

-You try to push an image to the [internal registry](/docs/openshift?topic=openshift-registry#openshift_internal_registry), but sporadically you see an error message similar to the following.
+You try to push an image to the [internal registry](/docs/openshift?topic=openshift-registry#openshift_internal_registry), but sporadically you see an error message similar to the following example.
 {: tsSymptoms}

 ```sh